hello-robot/stretch_tutorials/example_2.md

 rospy.init_node('scan_filter')
 ScanFilter()
 ```
-The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master.
-In this case, your node will take on the name talker.
-NOTE: the name must be a base name, i.e. it cannot contain any slashes "/".
+The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master. **NOTE:** the name must be a base name, i.e. it cannot contain any slashes "/".

 Instantiate the class with `ScanFilter()`